samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 #### Resistances and Immunities

-If a creature doesn’t have [Resistance](/sources/dnd/free-rules/rules-glossary#Resistance) or [Immunity](/sources/dnd/free-rules/rules-glossary#Immunity) to one or more damage types, you can give it Resistance or Immunity to one or two damage types.
+If a creature doesn't have [Resistance](/sources/dnd/free-rules/rules-glossary#Resistance) or [Immunity](/sources/dnd/free-rules/rules-glossary#Immunity) to one or more damage types, you can give it Resistance or Immunity to one or two damage types.
 You can also change the damage type of its existing Resistances and Immunities.

 ### Traits

-You can add traits to a creature’s stat block to communicate aspects of the creature’s nature.
+You can add traits to a creature's stat block to communicate aspects of the creature's nature.
 See the Creature Traits list for sample traits.

-You can also use traits from other stat blocks in the *Monster Manual*, provided you don’t add traits that alter a creature’s Hit Points, confer [Temporary Hit Points](/sources/dnd/free-rules/rules-glossary#TemporaryHitPoints), or change the amount of damage the creature deals to other creatures.
+You can also use traits from other stat blocks in the *Monster Manual*, provided you don't add traits that alter a creature's Hit Points, confer [Temporary Hit Points](/sources/dnd/free-rules/rules-glossary#TemporaryHitPoints), or change the amount of damage the creature deals to other creatures.

 #### Creature Traits